-The Colorado State University System (CSU) serves more than 53,000 students worldwide, and includes three institutions: CSU-Fort Collins, CSU Global, and CSU-Pueblo.
+The Colorado State University System (CSU) serves more than 53,000 students worldwide, and includes three institutions: CSU in Fort Collins, CSU Global, and CSU Pueblo.

 Spur: CSU and The National Western Center

-At the epicenter of the redeveloped National Western Center — surrounded by the historic Denver neighborhoods of Globeville, Elyria-Swansea — is the CSU System Spur campus, consisting of three buildings focused on water, food, and health.
+At the epicenter of the redeveloped National Western Center — surrounded by the historic Denver neighborhoods of Globeville, Elyria-Swansea — is the CSU Spur campus, consisting of three buildings focused on water, food, and health.
 What’s inside the buildings will bring together the brightest minds, inspire the next generation, and change the world.

-The CSU Spur building focused on water will be a platform for water education, research, innovation, and policy.
-Opening in 2022,, the water building will bring together water experts and thought leaders to address the most pressing water issues facing the region, the country, and the world.
+The CSU Spur Hydro building, focused on water, will be a platform for water education, research, innovation, and policy.
+Opening in 2022, Hydro will bring together water experts and thought leaders to address the most pressing water issues facing the region, the country, and the world.

 With a connection to a restored section of the South Platte River in north Denver, it will also be home to community activities and hands-on water education for students and families.